India's textiles get a ramp salute

-As part of its endeavour to celebrate Indian textiles, the upcoming Lakmé Fashion Week will see five textile designers showcase their lines.
-In the course of a chat with some of these young talents, Ruchika Kher attempts to understand the economics and logic behind such decisions at a big-spectacle fashion show
+To celebrate Indian textiles, the upcoming Lakme Fashion Week will see five textile designers showcase their lines.
+We attempt to understand the economics and logic behind such decisions

 India is a treasure trove of textiles with diverse patterns, colours and fabrics that change every few square km.
 The vibrancy of our country’s culture is brought to the fore by the purveyors of our unique textiles and techniques that range from Paithani in Maharashtra to Jamdani in West Bengal and Phulkari in Punjab to Ikat in Andhra Pradesh.

 Bringing forth the flavour of Meghalaya, designer Sidharth Sinha has created a line using Dakmanda, handwoven cotton fabric used extensively in the state

 However, with the turn of the century came the Western influences and new technologies that gradually, and sadly, ate into the popularity of our seamless heritage.
 While few Indian designers including Ritu Kumar, Abraham and Thakore, Krishna Mehta and Abu Jani-Sandeep Khosla have been showcasing our traditional riches, this season’s edition of the Lakmé Fashion Week (LFW) will present new faces on the block.